curv3d/curv/ideas/Optimize.md

   then the binding is considered static.

-Staticness is a property of expressions which is computed by the semantic analyzer.
+Staticness is a property of expressions which is computed by the semantic analyser.
 It's required by the `use` operator.
 So curv::Expression has an `is_static_` member, which we can compute in a mostly bottom up manner.